wohaco/despace/vega_1_2.md

 <p style="page-break-after:always"> </p>

 ## Mission
-The Vega spacecraft were created as part of the international Venus-Halley project and are intended for research in the flyby approach of Venus and Halley’s comet.
+The Vega spacecraft were created as part of the international Venus-Halley project and are intended for research in the fly‑by approach of Venus and Halley’s comet.
 Created two identical spacecraft Vega 1 and Vega 2, which increases the reliability of the mission and allows you to explore the various areas of Venus and Halley’s comet at different distances from the Sun.

-In 1985 − 1986, there was a unique opportunity to combine a flight to Halley’s comet with a flyby of Venus and put the spacecraft on the trajectory of a flight to Halley’s comet as a result of [a gravitational maneuver](gravass.md).
+In 1985 − 1986, there was a unique opportunity to combine a flight to Halley’s comet with a fly‑by of Venus and put the spacecraft on the trajectory of a flight to Halley’s comet as a result of [a gravitational maneuver](gravass.md).

-The spacecraft that is being launched on a flight path to Venus, by its design, consists of two parts: the lander and the flyby.
-The lander is designed to explore Venus, and the flyby is designed to explore Halley’s comet.
+The spacecraft that is being launched on a flight path to Venus, by its design, consists of two parts: the lander and the fly‑by.
+The lander is designed to explore Venus, and the fly‑by is designed to explore Halley’s comet.
 This scheme is implemented in the international project «Venus-Halley», developed by the USSR on a broad international basis.

 **Lander operation**
 During the descent of the lander, the characteristics of the cloud layer ([EVN‑018](venus.md)) and atmospheric chemistry ([EVN‑077](venus.md)) were measured.
 The concentration of sulfuric acid aerosol in clouds was measured ([EVN‑009](venus.md)), the presence of sulfur, chlorine, and probably phosphorus was detected.

 The lander made a soft landing on the night side of Venus in the area of the plain of the Mermaid, at points 8°06' North latitude, 175°51' East longitude (Vega 1) and 7°08' South latitude, 117°40' East longitude (Vega 2).
 During the descent in the atmosphere, the equipment of the first lander, intended for research on the surface, turned on abnormally.
 The second lander successfully completed the surface research program ([EVN‑006] (venus.md)), the signal transmission lasted 56 minutes.

-The Vega 2 lander landed in a high-altitude area, where soil sampling and measurements of the X‑ray fluorescence spectra of the Venusian rock were performed ([EVN‑062](venus.md)).
+The Vega 2 lander landed in a high‑altitude area, where soil sampling and measurements of the X‑ray fluorescence spectra of the Venusian rock were performed ([EVN‑062](venus.md)).

 The gamma‑ray spectrometers of both landers, designed to measure the content of uranium, thorium and potassium in Venusian rocks, started working during the descent of the lander at an altitude of 25 km and functioned until the end of their functioning.
 Rocks with relatively low levels of natural radioactive elements were found at both points where the lander landed ([EVN‑026](venus.md)).